marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/structures-with-no-members.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: empty structures, zero-size structures

 .. _empty-structures:

-.. index:: empty structures

-.. index:: zero-size structures

 Structures with No Members
 **************************